awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-deploy.md

 **To update the instance's cookbooks**

-1. Create a `.zip` archive of `iis-cookbook` and upload it to the S3 bucket\.
+1. Create a `.zip` archive of `iis-cookbook`, and upload it to the S3 bucket\.

-   This will overwrite the old cookbook, but the URL will stay the same, so you don't need to update the stack configuration\.
+   This overwrites the existing cookbook, but the URL stays the same, so you don't need to update the stack configuration\.

 1. If your instance is not online, restart it\.

 1. After the instance is online, choose **Stack** in the navigation pane, and then choose **Run Command**\.

 1. For **Command**, choose [Update Custom Cookbooks](workingstacks-commands.md)\.
-This command will install the updated cookbook on the instance\.
+This command installs the updated cookbook on the instance\.

 1. Choose **Update Custom Cookbooks**\.
-The command may take a few minutes to complete\.
+The command might take a few minutes to finish\.

 ## Add the Recipe to the Custom IIS Layer<a name="w4ab1c11c39c15c21c23c19"></a>